 There are no individual members of IARU, only national Member-Societies such as the American Radio Relay League (USA), Associazione Radioamatori Italiani (Italy), and Federacion Mexicana de Radio Experimentadores (Mexico).

-The IARU Constitution, last amended in 1989, organizes the Union into three Regional Organizations that correspond to the three administrative regions of the International Telecommunication Union (ITU).
-Each region has a Web site for ARDF activities and an ARDF Coordinator (in parentheses), as follows:
+The IARU Constitution organizes the Union into three Regional Organizations that correspond to the three administrative regions of the International Telecommunication Union (ITU).
+Each region has a Web page for ARDF activities and an ARDF Coordinator (in parentheses), as follows:

 Go to Equipment Ideas for Radio-Orienteering -- Simple and inexpensive receiving and transmitting solutions